Mathieu Kérékou

-Mathieu Kérékou (/fr/; 2 September 1933 – 14 October 2015) was a Beninese politician who served as president of the People's Republic of Benin from 1972 to 1991 and the Republic of Benin from 1996 to 2006.
+Mathieu Kérékou (/fr/; 2 September 1933 – 14 October 2015) was a Beninese politician and revolutionary who served as president of the People's Republic of Benin from 1972 to 1991 and the Republic of Benin from 1996 to 2006.

 After seizing power in a military coup, he ruled the country for 18 years under an officially Marxist–Leninist ideology, before he was stripped of his powers by the National Conference of 1990.
 He was defeated in the 1991 presidential election but was returned to the presidency in the 1996 election and controversially re-elected in 2001.

 Military background

 Kérékou was born in 1933 in Kouarfa village, in north-west French Dahomey.
 After having studied at military schools in modern-day Mali and Senegal, Kérékou served in the military by joining the French Army in 1960.
 Following independence, from 1961 to 1963 he was an aide-de-camp to Dahomeyan President Hubert Maga.
 Following Maurice Kouandété's coup d'état in December 1967, Kérékou, who was his cousin, was made chairman of the Military Revolutionary Council.
 After Kérékou attended French military schools from 1968 to 1970, Maga made him a major, deputy chief of staff, and commander of the Ouidah paratroop unit.